doanhandonly/cse15l-lab-reports/lr3.md

 2. `grep -iw`

       ![image](https://github.com/doanhandonly/cse15l-lab-reports/assets/127058698/7c17daca-f554-46ca-bde7-3525d64334f2)

+      (Used grep -iw, to locate files that match the given in-line arguement. in this case being, "dap")

       ![image](https://github.com/doanhandonly/cse15l-lab-reports/assets/127058698/40445284-e7c4-43f4-b04c-039d5b166464)

+      (Used grep -iw, to locate files that match the given in-line arguement. in this case being, "beach")

       When using grep -iw, it finds lines that contains words matching the command-line input, EXCLUDING SUB-STRINGS.
 Grep -iw is useful when you want to query for lines that contains the input given in the           command-line, without considering sub-strings.
 For example, grep -iw "dap" would return a line, "how was your dap", and exclude lines like, "that was daptastic".
 It is useful when you to really be               specific and "picky" about your query.

 3. `grep -n`